 We are enthused to offer several subspecitalty tracks within the field of ID to best prepare you for the career of your dreams.
 These include:

-ID-Critical Care Medicine 3-year combined fellowship
+ID-Critical Care Medicine 3year combined fellowship program

 • Fellows interested in pursuing a career inclusive of infectious diseases and critical care medicine may apply to our combined 3-year ID-CCM fellowship.
 The program is administered through the Department of Medicine and is open to candidates who have completed an internal medicine residency training.
 Upon completion of the combined fellowship, trainees will be eligible for board certification in both Infectious Diseases and Critical Care Medicine.

-ID & Substance Use Disorder
+ID & Substance Use Disorder (SUD)

-• SUD track will provide the Infectious Disease clinician with focused training to lead acute and longitudinal care for infectious complications of substance use disorder (SUD) and to develop a strong knowledge base of the treatment of SUD itself.
+• SUD track will provide the Infectious Disease clinician with focused training to lead acute and longitudinal care for infectious complications of substance use disorder and to develop a strong knowledge base of the treatment of SUD itself.

 • Fellows will have additional clinical time with addiction medicine, completing SUD focused research projects, and partaking in national modules.